 Membership

-DWG membership is open to Transmission Service Providers (TSPs).
+DWG membership is open to ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).

-Each ERCOT area, as defined in the base case, shall have a designated Dynamics Working Group (DWG) member.
+Each ERCOT area, as defined in the base case, shall have at least one designated Dynamics Working Group (DWG) member.
 Each designated DWG member shall be identified in the DWG members list, and the list will be updated as needed.

 Each January, the DWG will nominate a Chair and Vice-Chair to be approved by the Reliability and Operating Subcommittee (ROS).